emberjs/guides/source/templates/writing-helpers.md

-Whenever the arguments you've passed to a helper change, whether they come from a model or a component, Ember will automatically call your helper again with the new values and keep the DOM up-to-date.
+Whenever the arguments you've passed to a helper change, whether they come from a model or a component, Ember will automatically call your helper again with the new values and keep the page up-to-date.

 ### Helper Names